 On-premise phone systems have been a crucial part of business communication for decades, facilitating seamless and reliable voice communication for businesses of all sizes.

-Despite the emergence of various communication methods such as email, chat, and social media, on-site office phone systems continue to play a significant role in business communication.
+Despite the emergence of various communication methods such as email, chat, and social media, on-site office phone systems continue to play a significant role in business communication for certain industries.

 A recent study by BIA/Kelsey revealed that businesses receive more than 169 billion phone calls every year, underscoring the continued need for reliable business phone systems.
 While cloud phone systems have grown in popularity, on-premise systems remain a viable option for businesses looking for greater control, security, and customization.